 Deputy Micah Akin

-Deputy Micah Akin joined the Sheriff's Office in 2005 and became the newest member of the K9 Unit in August of 2012.
-His partner, Stark, is a male Belgian Malinois/Shepherd.
-The team is dually certified to support regular patrol searches as well as narcotics detection.
+Deputy Micah Akin joined the Sheriff's Office in 2005 and became a member of the K-9 Unit in August of 2012.
+His partner Stark, a male Belgian Malinois/Shepherd, was born on April 01, 2011 in California.
+The team is dually certified to support regular patrol operations through OPCA as well as narcotics detection through OPCA and PNWK9.

 Deputy Dan DiPietro